 We are looking for all-mountain skiers/boarders/tele skiers who are interested in helping others, not afraid of hard work and looking for a life changing experience.
 The Liberty Ski Patrol is a volunteer, non-profit organization with approximately 120 members serving the skiing/riding public.
 Our primary objectives are to promote safe skiing/riding and to give emergency care to injured skiers/riders.
 The Liberty Ski Patrol is affiliated with the National Ski Patrol System (NSPS) which is comprised of over 27,000 members and serves over 600 ski areas within the United States and around the world.

 Our candidate class selection process runs during ski season with training the following season.
-The candidate class for the 2016-2017 season has been selected.
-Outdoor emergency training (OEC) for the class starts April and ends with Ski and Toboggan (S&T) evaluation in March.
+The candidate class for the 2021-2022 season has been selected.
+Outdoor emergency training (OEC) for the class starts in April and ends with Ski and Toboggan (S&T) evaluation in March.

-If you are interested in joining the next class please contact firstname.lastname@example.org with a ski-along request.
-Based on your evaluation during the ski-along you may be invited to our annual Ski Off in late February (Selection of the next candidate class)
+If you are interested in joining the next class please contact firstname.lastname@example.org with a ski-along request from the beginning of the ski season through mid-February.
+Based on your evaluation during the ski-along you may be invited to our annual Ski Off on a Saturday in late February (Selection of the next candidate class.)